 The key to photo mapping is the software that is used.
-This needs to be able to create what are called orthomosaic photos – in other words, images that can be geometrically corrected so that you don’t have any distortion spoiling the map.
+This needs to be able to create what are called orthomosaic photos in other words.
+Images that can geometrically correct so that you don’t have any distortion spoiling the map.

-A drone will take many overlapping images of a particular landscape and these are then added into the software which stitches them together in order to form the map.
+A drone will take many overlapping images of a particular landscape.
+And these are then added into the software which stitches them together in order to form the map.
 Along with the image itself, a Ground Control Point or GCP is used to render accurate information.
-This usually consists of a fixed base GPS that sends out signals to regularly correct information collected by the drone.
+This usually consists of a fix base GPS that sends out signals to regularly correct information.

 - Drone Deploy is probably one of the most well-known and has been in circulation since 2013.
 It provides solutions for a number of industries including agriculture and construction.

 - Maps Made Easy Make your own Orthophoto Maps and 3D Models.
-No branding.
-No resolution limits.
-No subscriptions.
+No branding, resolution limits and subscriptions.
 Unlimited free processing for small jobs.